 The first step in tackling any problem is to fully understand it.
 When it comes to debt, you should know everything about the terms and conditions of the money you owe.
 Here are some tips and tools to help you understand your debt.

-- Take Advantage of Personal Finance Software: By now many people already have and use personal finance software like Quicken.
+- Take Advantage of Personal Finance Software: By now many people already have and use personal finance software.
 If so, you can use the tools within the software to record all of the debt you owe and to develop a plan to pay off that debt.
-As an alternative, one financial tool is designed specifically to help folks get out of debt.
-Called Ready for Zero, the tool can help you pay off debt faster and build wealth.

-- Use Free Online Tools: There are many budget tools available online for free.
+- Use Free Online Tools: There are also budget tools available online for free.
 These tools can track your debt and are easy to use.
 And it’s hard to beat free!

 - Involve Others: It’s important that your spouse or significant other is involved in the process.
 If you don’t see eye-to-eye on finances, it can make getting out of debt even more difficult than it already is.
 It’s not uncommon for one spouse to take the lead in handling finances, and that’s fine.
 But you both should be on board, particularly as you develop a plan to tackle the debt.